Clinical Trials – Information for Participants

 What are clinical trials?

-Clinical trials are research studies that look at new ways to improve health and prevent, detect, or treat diseases and conditions.
+Clinical trials are research studies that look at ways to prevent, detect, or treat diseases and conditions.
 They are critical to understanding and treating mental illnesses.
 Clinical trials are the primary way researchers determine if a new treatment is safe and effective in people.

 Clinical trials can study:

-- New therapies or behavioral interventions.
-Behavioral interventions help people change their behaviors, thoughts, and feelings to improve their mental health.
+• New therapies or behavioral interventions, which help people change their behaviors, thoughts, and feelings to improve their mental health

 Watch these videos to learn more about clinical trials